-5.2 The material shall comply with the requirements given in Table 1, when tested according to the methods prescribed under the annexures to this standard and Parts of IS 1448.
-Reference to the relevant method of test is given in column 8 of the table.
+5.2 The material shall comply with the requirements given in Table 1, when tested according to the methods prescribed under the annexes to this standard and parts of IS 1448.
+Reference to the relevant method of test is given in col (8) of the Table 1.

 5.3 Performance Requirement